(Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!)

 Speaking of punishment, the Bible also affirms something commonly called the Great Tribulation.
 Daniel spoke of this period, saying it will be “a time of distress such as never occurred since there was a nation until that time” (12:1).
 In some views (like the “futurist” view), this Great Tribulation speaks to a short period of intense suffering that occurs prior to Jesus’ return.
 Certain others see this period as having been fulfilled when the Roman Empire leveled Jerusalem and God’s temple in 70 A.D..
 In reality, both are probably true.
 Predictive prophecies often have multiple fulfillments, with each event pointing towards something greater down the road.
 Jesus was quite possibly explaining both events in Matthew 24.
 Revelation 7:14-17 seems to be describing the last days, stating that those who come out of the “great tribulation” will proceed to reign with God forever.

 The Millennial Reign is less clear than the previous beliefs, but not because it “may or may not” happen.
-The Bible describes a time after Christ’s return when believers will reign with him during some (or all) of the Great Tribulation.
+Some see this as a time after Christ’s return when believers will reign with him during some (or all) of the Great Tribulation.
 The questions come about when trying to find a chronological spot to put the event, and in estimating its duration.
-Revelation 20 reveals that those who remained faithful and did not receive the Mark of the Beast came back to life and reigned with Jesus for a “thousand years” (20:4).
+Revelation 20 reveals that those who remained faithful and did not receive the mark of the beast came back to life and reigned with Jesus for a “thousand years” (20:4).
 Prior to that, Satan will be bound to the “abyss” for the duration of that time.
 Is the “thousand years” to be taken as a literal 1,000 years, or as a symbolic period of extended duration?
-Either way, the essence of the event remains intact.
-While true believers will reign with Jesus during this time, it is likely that the rest of humanity will exist beyond salvation (Rev. 20:6).

-After the Millennial Reign will come the destruction of evil.
+After the Millennial Reign–however that is viewed–will come the destruction of evil.
 Satan will rally his immense forces and unrepentant humanity in one final push to overthrow Christ and his people (Rev. 20:7-8).
 However, they will prove to be no match for God and will be defeated (20:9).
 This is the appointed time that the demons had alluded to, before Jesus cast them into a herd of swine (Mt.
 8:28-34).
 Wicked humanity will then be cast into hell (Gehenna) to join Satan, the demons, the beast and the false prophet (Rev. 20:10-15).

 Finally, we come to the ultimate hope of the Christian faith and the very last events of our time: the creation of a new heaven and new earth.
 Long before the coming of Christ, the great prophet Isaiah was told about God’s plans to form a new creation (66:22).
 Predictably, Revelation describes this in greater detail: “Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, made ready as a bride adorned for her husband” (21:1-2).
 In this new world, and within the “new Jerusalem,” God Himself will live with us.
 There, we will have no more cause for mourning, or crying, or pain, for “the first things have passed away” (21:4).